 2015 turned out to be, in many ways, a repetition of 2010.
 At least when it comes to my experience then and now.
-Just as five years ago, my life consisted of two big parts – a very demanding project and an educational one, each equaling to about 6-7 months.
+Just as five years ago, my life consisted of two big parts – a very demanding project and an educational one, each equating to about 6-7 months.
 It felt a just like meeting Sisyphus on his ways – both down and up.

-Despite all this, I will treasure the experience working with some pretty remarkable professional from various fields and departments in the company.
+Despite all this, I will treasure working with some pretty remarkable professional from various fields and departments in the company.
 It was more than inspiring for me.
 Not to mention that I have learned more than a handful from each individual in the project team.
 This was probably the most demanding, but at the same time rewarding project I was ever involved in.
-As back in 2010, I have pushed my limits much higher that I thought possible.
+As back in 2010, I have pushed my limits much higher than I thought possible.
 And this makes me feel good.

 Right about the time I have set the date of handing my resignation, I have decided that it was time to devote myself to the language of Goethe.
-I have moved to Munich in February 2011 and my level of German was still lagging behind my French, which I have not really spoken since 1999.
+I moved to Munich in February 2011, and my German level was still lagging behind my French, which I have not really spoken since 1999.
 Soon after that, I found myself in Goethe-Institut Munich in the beginning as an evening class student and, as soon as the termination of my contract kicked in, as an intensive class student.
-I was again in the same multicultural learning environment I experienced back in Shanghai between 1999 and 2004 and Madrid between 2009 and 2010.
+I was again in the same multicultural learning environment I experienced in Shanghai between 1999 and 2004 and Madrid between 2009 and 2010.
 The students represented literally every corner of our planet Earth.
 Actually, some could have easily come from another planet.
 This is how good they were.
 And I am equally grateful to them, as I am to every single teacher who helped me achieve my 2015 goal – B2 level certificate in German.
 Now I am looking forward to starting the C1 class in January.

 All these words above explain the fact that there was very little blogging on this website in 2015.
 I mostly wrote about our trips and published photos, with the occasional post in Bulgarian.
-But it is not only the blog… In the second part of 2015, I have been taking a step back from my social media presence, as well.
+But it is not only the blog… In the second part of 2015, I have been taking a step back from my social media presence.
 I simply had very little to say… or maybe I didn’t want to.
 It is still going on, though.

 Another resolution for 2015 was to make a comeback to the gym.
 And once I heard my grandmother saying “You finally look good and healthy”, I knew that there was no point of delaying and I needed to start right away getting rid of the cheeks and belly fat.
-By August 2015 I was 11 stones down.
+By August 2015, I was 11 stones down.
 And now in December 2015, I am overall shifting between 9 and 10 kilos on overall weight loss, but with a much healthier tone and even a sign of a six-pack.
-I hope 2016 will allow me sometimes to have a different six-pack from time to time – the one you put in the fridge and take out on a hot day.
+I hope 2016 will allow me to have a different six-pack from time to time – the one you put in the fridge and take out on a hot day.

 Naturally, when one quits his job, one needs to find a new one.
-And although I have not been really pushing in this direction, as I wanted to get a good level of German first, I have had in the past few months quite a few opportunities to practice the art of interviewing.
+And although I have not been really pushing in this direction, as I wanted to get a good German level first, I have had in the past few months quite a few opportunities to practice the art of interviewing.
 I am not new to this game, but some things did happen for the first time.

-Contrary to that experience, I have had the shortest possible recruitment process – Friday afternoon my application was sent; the following Monday at 09:30 am I’ve received a call for first interview (which went very well, by the way); and on that very Monday at 14:00 pm I was told that it won’t work out, because the company won’t have the time to fix a working permit for a Bulgarian citizen in the remaining days of 2015.
+Contrary to that experience, I have had the shortest possible recruitment process – Friday afternoon my application was sent; the following Monday at 09:30 am I’ve received a call for a first interview (which went very well, by the way); and on that very Monday at 14:00 pm I was told that it won’t work out because the company won’t have the time to fix a working permit for a Bulgarian citizen in the remaining days of 2015.
 Origin and citizenship matter.
-Especially, if an EU citizen is applying to a job outside of the union’s territory.
+Especially if an EU citizen is applying to a job outside of the union’s territory.
 And I completely understand that.
 Try to convince a government official that a particular set of skills and talent cannot be found in a local candidate.

 Copyright © 2015 Borislav Kiprin.
 All Rights Reserved.